xxqqwua/AutoZaka/README.md

 <br> Their deletion, moving or unauthorized modification can cause
 the app to become unusable.**

 First of all, after launching, the app will ask you to fill in the .env file.
-After closing the window with **an error**, app will open the .env file with already prepared lines.
-You need to enter your **email** and **password** in the corresponding lines and start the app again.
+The app will open two windows where you need to enter your **email** and **password**.

-**Here's example:**\
+**Here's example of what the .env file should look like:**\
 ![example_data_photo.png](example_data_photo.png)

 After launching, the app will understand that there are no cookies yet and will auth to the site **by using your data**.